pratyushukla/AlgoToolbox/README.md

 # AlgoToolbox
-Guide for the Algorithmic toolbox course on Coursera.
-The course contents are as follows:
+Guide for the Algorithmic toolbox course on Coursera.<br/>The course contents are as follows:
   # **Week 1**
   - Sum of two integers
   - Maximum Pairwise Product Problem